johnathanvman/F6/index.md

 					if(map[party.y][party.x].units[s[2]-100].Tags[0] == "Bunnygirl"){
 						Entrys.push("I call SUB a cute bunny snack.
 Her eyes grow wide, and she tries to make a run for it!
 I lunge at her and barely grip her legs.
 As she struggles, I shove her feet into my mouth and start swallowing.
 She stops squirming, and just looks back at me upset.
 I swallow her quickly, but try to be gentle.
 She tucks her arms into my maw and soon she's in my belly.")
 					}
 					Entrys.push("I ask SUB to close her eyes.
-She does so, and puckers her lips for a kiss.
+She does so and puckers her lips for a kiss.
 Instead I gulp down her head and shoulders.
 She yelps in surprise at suddenly becoming food!
 She begs for me not to eat her while I swallow down the rest of her.","I gulp down SUB, I feel her struggle inside me until she passes out!") if(unit(s[2]).Tags[0] == "Mousegirl"){
 					if(Cocked == unit(s[2])){
 						Entrys = ["I grab SUB with one hand and hold her above my hard cock.
 She looks worried as I lower her down.
 When her feet touch my tip, they slip inside and I continue to lower her further.
 She looks in horror as shes slowly consumed by my large member.
 I let go after her butt slides in and watch her struggle in vain before being completely devoured by my rod.
 I feel her curl up inside my sack before melting into spunk!
 My balls are swollen, I should find someone to help relieve the pressure... "]